DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

     - Example Combat Encounter designed for 4 Players at level 2
         - Stat Blocks
 - Building Your World
-    - What is a World?
+    - What is Your World?
     - Preparing an Adventure
     - Creating NPCs
 - Managing Players \(Expectations & Realities\)